-With Covid-19 cases worsening across Europe (and, indeed, the world), many countries are heading back into a second lockdown to slow down the spread.
-The UK locks down for a second time this week, with Boris Johnson announcing a stay-at-home message that extends until at least the start of December.
+With Covid-19 still rampant across Europe (and, indeed, the world), many countries are in the midst of another lockdown to slow down the spread as we await the impact of the vaccines.
+The UK locked down for a third time earlier this month, with Boris Johnson announcing a stay-at-home message that extends until at least the start of February.

 Saving outweighs spending